General Nature of the Course

 At the end of the semester, your overall score will be converted into a percentage of the points possible for the entire course to determine your letter grade for the course.

-Grades will be available for view on ETUDES.
+Grades will be available for view on Canvas.

 For more information about what constitutes an "A" paper (or not), click here.
 Note: if you would like to see what an "A" paper for this class looks like, there are links to sample papers from both the grades page and the writing assignments page.